Barbs835/floyd_project/README.md

 ## How to Install and Run the Project
 Required installation packages are listed in the requirements.txt file.

-The main code is available
+The main code to run is available in the recursive_solution.py
-$ ./recursive_solution.py
+directory:

 ## How to Use the Project